Dog Training For Real-World Life Skills Program

 - Your dog will have begun to understand what you mean regarding ‘Stay,’ ‘Come’ and “Heel,’ and the implied ‘No Matter What’ to develop in the days ahead.

 I have learned with the advent of smartphones that whereas a picture is worth a thousand words a video is the fastest and most effective way to get answers to training hurdles.
-As a result, part of what we will be discussing during our session is when to send video and what each video should contain.

 + Your Wish List